Mc-Zen/zero/src/accessibility.typ

     if is-in-denom {
       // Things get more complex here since when in a denominator we need a form of each word where things happen IN something.
       // Like literally IN one second, or IN one meter.
 And of course Finnish has a specific suffix for each word for this.
-      // Often this just means adding a "ss" before the last letter of the quentity form of each word but not always.
+      // Often this just means adding a "ss" before the last letter of the quantity form of each word but not always.
       // For example "metriä sekunnissa" means "meters per second" or "meters in one second". return finnish-in-unit-dict.at(unit)
     } else {